 We’ve found it’s best to keep them in an even layer so they cook evenly on all sides.

-To be considered fully cooked, 145*F would be considered well done but the higher temperature the more tender, we usually get ours close to 170*F. There is a very fine line of temperatures to reach because if you get too high closer to 190*F or higher they can become dry quickly.
+To be considered fully cooked, 145 degrees F would be considered well done but the higher temperature the more tender, we usually get ours close to 190 degrees F.

 Always use a meat thermometer it will guarantee that you get to the correct temperature before serving.